Gas Prices Around the World — US, UK, Canada & Australia Compared

 The headline picture

 Three patterns hold across all four markets.
-First, diesel has been hit harder than petrol — Middle Eastern crudes refine into a higher diesel yield, so the Hormuz closure removes proportionally more diesel from the global pool.
-UK diesel is up 31% from pre-conflict (vs. 21% petrol); Australian diesel down 31% off peak (vs. 29% petrol).
-Second, every Anglosphere government has implemented a temporary tax measure — Canada suspended its 10¢/L federal excise (expires September 7), Australia halved its excise from 41.2 to 20.6 c/L plus state GST forgone (expires June 30), and the UK has held the 2022 5p/L duty cut in place.
-The US has not used the federal gas-tax-suspension tool but has drawn the SPR aggressively.
-Third, state and provincial variation within each country is large — California gas costs nearly $2.60/gallon more than Oklahoma; UK and Australian regional variation is narrower but still material.
+First, diesel was hit harder than petrol during the spike — Middle Eastern crudes refine into a higher diesel yield, so the Hormuz closure removed proportionally more diesel from the global pool.
+UK diesel is up 22% from pre-conflict (vs. 16% petrol); UK diesel led the recent unwind too, falling 4.24p in the week to 22 June vs petrol's 2.28p drop.
+Second, every Anglosphere government has implemented a temporary tax measure — Canada suspended its 10¢/L federal excise (expires September 7), Australia extended the excise cut June 20 but halved it from 32 to 16 c/L (now expires August 2), and the UK has held the 2022 5p/L duty cut in place through 31 August before staged increases through 2027.
+The US has not used the federal gas-tax-suspension tool but has drawn the SPR to 331 mbbl — the lowest since August 1983, a 43-year low.
+Third, state and provincial variation within each country is large — California gas costs nearly $1.73/gallon more than Oklahoma; UK and Australian regional variation is narrower but still material.

 State and provincial breakdowns